puppetlabs/puppetlabs-postgresql/README.md

 If you were using `file_line` for this purpose, you should change to this new methodology.

-####`postgresql_extras.conf` has been removed
+####`postgresql_puppet_extras.conf` has been removed

-Now that we have a methodology for managing `postgresql.conf`, and due to concerns over the file management methodology using an `exec { 'touch ...': }` as a way to create an empty file the existing postgresql\_extras.conf file is no longer managed by this module.
+Now that we have a methodology for managing `postgresql.conf`, and due to concerns over the file management methodology using an `exec { 'touch ...': }` as a way to create an empty file the existing postgresql\_puppet\_extras.conf file is no longer managed by this module.

 If you wish to recreate this methodology yourself, use this pattern: